Skip to main content

 IMPORTANT – Germany only

-The Leasing Widget is intended exclusively for use in the German market.
+The Bike Leasing Widget is intended exclusively for use in the German market.

 All leasing calculations are based on the German tax and social security system and are not valid for other countries or tax regimes.